-The World Wide Web's inventor is selling its original code as an NFT
+The World Wide Web's inventor sold its original code for $5.4 million

 "It's the same with paintings: How many posters of Van Gogh's 'The Starry Night' are there out there?
 They do not devalue the painting at all."

-Berners-Lee, who was knighted by Queen Elizabeth II in 2004, said in a press statement that NFTs represent "the most appropriate means of ownership that exists" for his pioneering code.
+Berners-Lee, who was knighted by Queen Elizabeth II in 2004, said in a press statement prior to the sale that NFTs represent "the most appropriate means of ownership that exists" for his pioneering code.

 "Why an NFT?
 Well, it's a natural thing to do as when you're a computer scientist and when you write code and have been for many years," he is quoted as saying.
 "It feels right to digitally sign my autograph on a completely digital artifact."

-Bidding will open at $1,000 on June 23, and the auction will run online until the end of the month.
-As with all of Sotheby's NFT sales to date -- including 28 digital artworks that sold for a combined $17.1 million last week -- the auction house declined to offer an estimated price for Berners-Lee's code.
+As with all of Sotheby's NFT sales to date -- including 28 digital artworks that sold for a combined $17.1 million two weeks ago -- the auction house declined to offer an estimated price for Berners-Lee's code ahead of its sale.
+The opening bid was just $1,000.

-Given NFTs limited history on the market, Hatton said it would likely "be a while" before auctioneers can provide accurate valuations for NFTs market.
-But she predicted that the buyer would likely be someone "who has lived through the paradigm shift" brought about by the web's arrival.
+Given NFTs limited history on the market, Hatton said it would likely "be a while" before auctioneers can provide accurate valuations for NFTs.
+But she had predicted that the buyer would likely be someone "who has lived through the paradigm shift" brought about by the web's arrival.

 "To really appreciate this invention," she added, "you have to understand what it was like before."

-Note: This article was updated with the final sale price and other details following the auction's conclusion.